sindresorhus/awesome-lint/readme.md

 You can enable, disable, and ignore rules using special comments.
 This is based on [remark-message-control](https://github.com/remarkjs/remark-message-control#markers).

 By default, all rules are turned on.
-For example, 4 errors (2 of `no-dead-urls` and 2 of `awesome-list-item`) will be generated for following code snippets.
+For example, 2 errors of `awesome-list-item` will be generated for following code snippets.

 ```md
 - [foo](https://foo.com) - an invalid description.